akawashiro/cropass/README.md

 ```
 cropass import
 ```
 The format of file is following.
-Although {unixtime} can be arbitary positive integer, we recommend you to use the current unix time in seconds.
+Although {unixtime} can be arbitrary positive integer, we recommend you to use the current unix time in seconds.
 ```
 {site1} {username1} {password1} {unixtime1}
 {site2} {username2} {password2} {unixtime2}